 Number of divorced people in Canada

-According to Statistics Canada, there were 38,246,108 people in Canada over the age of 15 in 2021.
-About 2.74 million had been granted a divorce in Canada and had not remarried.
+According to Statistics Canada, there were 38,929,902 people in Canada in 2022.
+About 2.78 million had been granted a divorce in Canada and had not remarried.
 That figure includes those living in common-law unions.
-The increase over 2020 is about 1.03%, or 28,425.
+The increase over 2020 is about 2.53% or 68,528.
 The rise has been slow but steady since 2000, when there were about 1.88 million divorced people in Canada.

 Meanwhile, the number of married people has also been increasing but much slower.
-Between 2017 and 2021, the increase has been a mere 2.39%.
+Between 2018 and 2022, the increase was 6.39%.
 That indicates that while divorce rates may decline, more people are getting divorced than getting married.

 Statistics Canada provided an overview of Canadian divorces from 1970 to 2020, 50 years’ worth of numbers.
 By their count, Canadian courts granted 42,933 divorces in 2020.
 That might seem a lot if you think about how much goes into the court proceedings.